alemart/surgescript/docs/index.md

 [![Download](img/download.png)](download)

-The best way to try SurgeScript for the first time is to get [Open Surge](download#open-surge).
-Alternatively, a standalone version of the language is also available on [GitHub](download#standalone-version).

 **Are you benefiting from SurgeScript?** We ask you to support us, so we can continue working on this project:

 [![Support us](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=3WAZYYTB22KFG)